GLOBAL MARKETS-Inflation fears stalk stocks | Business

 "What is unusual about the last two days is that the equity-market angst did not provide the U.S. dollar with a notable lift," said Alvin T. Tan, head of Asia FX strategy at RBC Capital Markets.
 The dollar hovered near a 2-1/2-month low versus major peers, as traders clung on to bets that the Federal Reserve would remain steadfast in its easy policy settings ahead of the release of the U.S. consumer price index data expected to show a sharp rise in annual U.S. inflation.

 The U.S. Federal Reserve expects higher inflation though officials have pointed to transient factors and base effects for the temporary rise.
-The dollar index, which measures the greenback against six major currencies, was broadly flat at 90.211.
+The dollar index, which measures the greenback against six major currencies, was at 90.291.

 The currencies of major natural resource suppliers such as Canada have been buoyant amid rising commodity prices.
 The loonie was not far from a 3-1/2-year high of C$1.2078.

-Copper prices rose and were not far from a record high hit earlier this week, with three-month copper on the London Metal Exchange adding 1.1% to $10,579 a tonne.
-Spot gold was 0.2% lower at $1,832 an ounce.
-In cryptocurrencies, ether hit a fresh record high touched on Monday and was last at $4,315.41.
+Spot gold was 0.2% lower at $1,833 an ounce.
+In cryptocurrencies, ether hit a fresh record high touched on Monday and was last at $4,261.08.
 The value of the second-biggest digital token has surged over 5.5 times so far this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)